axieinfinity/ronin-documentation/docs/node-operators/mainnet/combined-validator.md

 ---
-description: Run combined validator node and bridge component on the mainnet.
+description: Install a mainnet validator and bridge operator on one machine using Docker.
 ---

-# Run a validator node
+# Run a validator and bridge together
-This guide demonstrates how to run a validator in combination with a bridge operator node from Docker images.
+This guide demonstrates how to run a validator node and a bridge operator node together on one machine using Docker.

 ## Prerequisites
 ### Install Docker